William Miller, Lord Glenlee: Legal cases

 At the age of 19, Miller played a part in the trial of John Reid, a case involving James Boswell.
 The trial was resolved by Miller's uncle, Patrick Miller, who was a judge.

 In 1781 he also spoke in defence of Sir Hugh Palliser's appointment at Greenwich Hospital.

 Family

 In 1777 he married his cousin Grizel Chalmers, daughter of George Chalmers of Pittencrieff near Dunfermline, a wealthy grain merchant.
 Miss Chalmers was a noted singer at the Edinburgh Music Society based in St Cecilia's Hall.

-Their three daughters and six sons included Grizel Martha, Martha Miller, John Miller of Stewartfield WS and Thomas Miller.
+They had five sons and four daughters, of whom three sons and three daughters survived, including Grizel Martha, Martha Miller, John Miller of Stewartfield WS and Thomas Miller.

 His uncle was Patrick Miller of Dalswinton.
-His second son Major William Miller of the Royal Horse Guards is buried in the New Calton vault with Lord Glenlee.
+His second son Lt Col William Miller of the Royal Horse Guards was killed at the Battle of Waterloo and is buried near Brussels but memorialised in the New Calton vault with Lord Glenlee.

 Artistic recognition

 His portrait by William Walker is held in the Scottish National Portrait Gallery.

 His caricature was also created by John Kay in 1799.

 He was also sketched by Robert Scott Moncrieff around 1820.